Hard light vs soft light – when and how to use both types of lighting

 • Closer to the subject – soft light

-The reason why distance changes hard light to soft light and vice versa is that closer the light is to the subject, the bigger it is in comparison to the subject.
+The reason why distance changes hard light to soft light and vice versa is that the closer the light is to the subject, the bigger it is in comparison to the subject.
+Because it’s bigger, the light becomes softer.

 Like anything, the closer you are to it, the bigger it is.

-And just to be clear, if you keep the light in the same position, but simply make it bigger by attaching a modifier to a flash, for example, the light will become softer.
+And just to be clear, about how size impacts light quality… If you keep the light in the same position, but simply make it bigger by attaching a modifier to a flash, for example, the light will become softer.

-Diffusion also impacts hard vs soft light, but not nearly as much as size of light.
+Diffusion of light also impacts hard vs soft light, but not nearly as much as size of light.

-When you diffuse flash by adding a modifier, such as a softbox or umbrella, you make the light much bigger than if it was just a bare bulb.
+When you diffuse flash by adding a light modifier, such as a softbox or reflective umbrella with diffusion layer, you scatter the light and also make the light much bigger than if it was just a bare bulb.
+This softens the light.

-To diffuse sunlight flooding in through a window, put up sheer curtains.
+To diffuse hard, direct sunlight flooding in through a window, put up sheer curtains to create a softer light source.

 Hard light vs soft light with natural light only